 Do you “like” your law firm’s website design?
 Are you “happy” with it?
-Or are you measuring the amount of leads your website develops, and basing your feelings off that?
+Or are you measuring the number of leads your website develops, and basing your feelings off that?

 After launching thousands of law firm websites, we’ve learned a few things about successful legal web design, what convinces and converts users into clients.
 But more importantly, we know how web design choices can confuse clients and cause them to click away, and seek other counsel.
 The secret lies in something called, Design for Conversion.